Course code: MULT-UB.0275.60

 - Why is there a time value of money

-- How do current cash balance grow at a compounded rate into the future
+- How does current cash balance grow at a compounded rate into the future

 - Computing future value of current cash flows using compounding